 Structure and Participation

-As of June 1, 2020 the I-CAB Foundation ceased to exist as a legal entity due to the pressures of COVID and such economic factors as the price of oil.
-As of this same date the obligations and philanthropic objectives of the I-CAB Foundation were taken on by privately interests in the form of Global Tech Holdings Inc. The commitment is to maintain the objectives of the I-CAB Foundation by;
+As of June 1, 2020, the obligations and philanthropic objectives of the I-CAB Foundation were taken on by private interests in the form of Global Tech Holdings Inc. The commitment is to maintain the objectives of the I-CAB Foundation by;

 - Providing free access to assessments to young workers, first nations, apprentices etc.